 As a part of the “Research on Open Educational Resources for Development” project, ITfC conducted an action research on a collaborative OER adoption project in Karnataka.
-In phase 2 of this project, ITfC will study OER use by teachers and develop a toolkit for state governments on collaborative OER adoption program, based on professional learning communities of teachers.
+In phase 2 of this project, ITfC studied OER use by teachers and developed a toolkit for state governments on collaborative OER adoption program, based on professional learning communities of teachers.

 The first phase sought to study - “whether and how, a bottom-up approach, where Collaborative OER Adoption (COA) participants, 'embedded' in a 'professional learning community' (PLC) of teachers, collaboratively and actively co-create contextual resources, can support effective Open Educational Resource (OER) models.”
 The project was located in Karnataka state, and the model developed through this research is referred to as the ‘PLC-OER’ model.

 The findings of phase 1 suggest that the collaborative OER adoption model effectively contributes to OER adoption and teacher professional development.
 This innovative model of teacher professional development was endorsed by a review mission of the Government of India and a few Indian state governments have contacted ITfC to implement a similar programme in their states.

 The second phase of this project, titled “Scaling Open Education Resource Based Teacher Professional Development in India”, sought to improve the quality of teacher professional development in the Indian government school system, by up-scaling the OER model based professional learning communities of teachers in Telangana.
 The study covered the contextual factors that would affect the transfer of the model to adapt and refine the model.